Best IEMs with widest soundstage

 Letshuoer Cadenza 12

 • Jays Audio: A better version of the U12T vocal/tuning wise, no mid scoop and wonkiness. (#1 or #2 vocals for me).
-Vocals are sweet, extended, open, airy, but also never fatiguing and weighted.
-No BA timbre, very...
+Vocals are sweet, extended, open, airy, but also never fatiguing, and naturally weighted.
+No BA...

 • Jaytiss: Great timbre good on classical.
 Detailed and analytical, but too Safe.